alexchenuw/devopslabs/Lab-12/README.md

    name: <name of your namespace, use your netid as the name here>
 ```

-> set your namespace as your working namespace
+> set the new namespace as your default working namespace

 * show the namespace you just created
 ```